-The Board of Directors has set procedures for approval on the connected transaction with related company that would have conflict of interest being under the scope of good corporate governance by proposing to the Board of Directors for consideration and approval on the connected transaction jointly with the audit committee in order to consider it to be fair, reasonable and appropriate pricing policies by taking into account the interests of the Company and its shareholders Also, it must be complied with the regulations of Stock Exchange of Thailand and Securities and Exchange Commission.
-Any directors who involve such connected transaction shall abstain on the vote to such matter.
+The Board of Directors has set procedures for approval on the connected transaction with a related company that would have a conflict of interest being under the scope of good corporate governance by proposing to the Board of Directors for consideration and approval on the connected transaction jointly with the audit committee to consider it to be fair, reasonable and appropriate pricing policies by taking into account the interests of the Company and its shareholders.
+Also, it must comply with the regulations of the Stock Exchange of Thailand and the Securities and Exchange Commission.
+Any directors who involve in the such connected transaction shall abstain from the vote on such matters.